oaleev/haiku-world/haiku-test.md

     - Non-tolerating workloads are evicted from tainted nodes.

-> erifying Network Connectivity for New Nodes
+> Verifying Network Connectivity for New Nodes

   - Ensure new nodes are properly configured for networking (e.g., VPC CNI, security groups).
     - New nodes can communicate with other nodes and external resources.
     - No network-related errors occur in workloads.

 > Validating Resource Requests and Limits